 The colours of Paris Saint-Germain are white, blue and red and have been this way since the club’s conception.
 In addition to representing the French flag, they also have a meaning specific to the City of Paris.
 Blue and red represent the city itself while white alludes to the club’s historic roots in Saint-Germain-en-Laye.
 All three colours are represented in the home kit of the team, with fully dark blue uniforms, red embellishments and white writing.
-The current jersey of PSG is dark blue with a dark red vertical stripe running down from the front of the collar to the hem of the shirt.
-The stripe is made of stacked up chevrons.
-Red sleeves and white lettering round off the design.
-The team’s away kit is all yellow.
+The current jersey of PSG is dark blue with a dark red vertical zig-zag stripe running from the front of the collar down to the hem of the shirt.
+White lettering rounds off the design.
+The team’s away kit is all white.

 Paris Saint-Germain crest has specific significance not only to the club itself but also to the city of Paris and surrounding areas.
 It is blue and round with two white concentric rings.
 The inner ring features a red Eiffel Tower and a yellow fleur de lys between its legs.
 The outer ring encompasses the words “PARIS” at the top and “SAINT-GERMAIN” at the bottom.
 The crest is lit from the top left, flooding the circle with sunlight.
 On the official jerseys of the club the logo is embroidered and sewn onto the garment.
 A large version of the team’s crest can be seen on the sidelines in Parc de Princes – the official stadium of the club.

 PSG Kit History